-Use this dinner hash recipe to use up excess produce & meat!
+Use this last minute dinner hash recipe to use up excess produce & meat!

 Living on a single income with 4 kiddos and a bunch of animals can make a family’s budget pretty tight.
 Our kids eat a ton so by the end of the month our pantry looks a little bare.
 No matter how much or how little we have we never go without a good meal.

-The dinner hash that I grew up with consisted of canned green beans, diced potatoes, and sliced hot dogs.
+The dinner hash recipe that I grew up with consisted of canned green beans, diced potatoes, and sliced hot dogs.
 We called it “goulash”.
 Sounds odd, but it was my absolute favorite meal.
 I have adapted this nostalgic recipe to fit my family’s taste preferences, but it is still extremely simple and customizable.

 *Many of my veggies came from Misfit’s Market.
 You can read more about MM at the bottom of this post.

-Dinner Hash Ingredients:
+Last Minute Dinner Hash Ingredients:

 Use this ingredient list as a guideline for your dinner hash because my pantry leftovers might be a bit different than yours.
 These veggies can be substituted with different fresh varieties or even with canned or frozen vegetables.
 Just be sure that you keep the potatoes or you will lose the “hash”.